directus/directus/readme.md

 **NOTE:** This is pre-release software and should be treated as such.
 DO NOT use this in production.
 Migrations between versions aren't provided, and breaking changes might happen at any release.

+## 🚧 Alpha

+Note that this is an alpha version of the software.
+This means that certain features might be missing or broken.
+The following (big) features are still being worked on:

+- [ ] GraphQL Endpoint
+- [ ] MS SQL Support
+- [ ] OracleDB Support
+- [ ] App Permissions
+- [ ] Import/Export Endpoints
+- [ ] Caching
+- [ ] Rate Limiting

+See [the issue tracker](https://github.com/directus/next/issues) for a more in-depth list of all things coming up.

 ## ⚙️ Installation

 _Directus requires NodeJS 10+_